-- Control Events: Come out of the box with each Control and vary depending on the Control's functionality.
+- Control Events: Controls comes out of the box with relevant Control Events, which vary depending on the Control's functionality.
 For example, Buttons come associated with a single Event: 'Click'.
 Text Input Boxes, on the other hand, come with three associated Events: 'On Blur', 'Value Changed', and 'On Enter'.

-- Journey Events: Global Custom Events that can be invoked anywhere in a Journey by the Run Event Action.
+- Session Events: Global Custom Events that can be invoked anywhere in a Journey by the Run Event Action.

-- Activity Events: Activity-level Custom Events that can be invoked by the Run Event Action.
-In contrast to Journey Events, Activity Events are only accessible within a specific Activity: an individual Web Flow, Chat Bot, or Voice Bot.
+- Activity Group Events: Activity-Group-level Custom Events that can be invoked by the Run Event Action.
+In contrast to Session Events, Activity Group Events are only accessible within a specific Activity Group: an individual Web Flow, Chat Bot, or Voice Bot.

 Event Variables are variables associated with and only accessible within a particular Event.
 They are accessible within the